Azure/acs-engine/docs/clusterdefinition.md

 |"--oidc-groups-claim"|"groups" (*if has AADProfile*)|
 |"--oidc-client-id"|*calculated value that represents OID client ID* (*if has AADProfile*)|
 |"--oidc-issuer-url"|*calculated value that represents OID issuer URL* (*if has AADProfile*)|

+`*` In Kubernetes versions 1.10.0 and later the `--admission-control` flag is deprecated and `--enable-admission-plugins` is used in its stead.

 Below is a list of apiserver options that are *not* currently user-configurable, either because a higher order configuration vector is available that enforces apiserver configuration, or because a static configuration is required to build a functional cluster: